What is Sciatica?

 Discover more about Massage.

 Acupuncture has been an effective source of pain relief for over 5000 years.
-While we do not fully understand how it works, acupuncture can assist you pain relief.
+While we do not fully understand how it works, acupuncture can assist you with pain relief.
 Ask your physiotherapist for advice as most of our PhysioWorks physiotherapists have acupuncture training.

 Find out more about: Acupuncture.